-The PhD programme Medical Imaging is hosted by the Image Sciences Institute, which is part of the Imaging Division of the UMC Utrecht.
-With over 200 researchers, the Imaging Division is one of the largest concentrations of academic medical imaging research worldwide.
+The PhD programme Medical Imaging is hosted by the Imaging Division, which is part of the Imaging & Oncology Division of UMC Utrecht.
+With over 200 researchers, the Imaging & Oncology Division is one of the largest concentrations of academic medical imaging research worldwide.
 The division comprises the Departments of Radiology (including Nuclear Medicine), Radiotherapy, and Medical Imaging (better known as the Image Sciences Institute).
 The division is internationally renowned for its research on MR image acquisition, image analysis (registration, quantification, computer-aided diagnosis), diagnostic imaging of brain disorders, cardiovascular diseases and oncology, and image-guided oncological interventions.
 There is a longstanding close collaboration with industry, which has facilitated rapid translation of research concepts to image technology enabled healthcare solutions, for patient-tailored diagnosis, prognosis, and treatment.
 Medical Imaging combines expertise from different disciplines so as to offer a balanced educational programme and to perform high-level fundamental and applied research in the area of medical imaging.
 Both natural and clinical sciences are represented.

 Associated research groups

 All information regarding our researchers and research groups can be found at the Image Sciences Institute website and the Center for Image Science website.

 Profile of prospective PhD candidates

 Prospective PhD candidates should have a Dutch or equivalent foreign MSc degree in exact sciences (physics, mathematics, computer science, biomedical or electrical engineering) or life sciences (medicine, biomedical sciences).
 We expect PhD candidates to be highly motivated, talented and capable of working independently as well as in groups.

 To establish and execute a coherent and internationally recognized research programme in medical imaging;